Want the perfect workout program?Take Quiz

 3) Improve Other Lifts:

 Training the biceps is actually relatively easy as you train them even when you’re not training them.
 What?
-We’ll explain that when people think of “bicep training,” they automatically think of curls for obvious reasons, and that’s not a wrong impression.
+We’ll explain that when people think of “bicep training,” they automatically think of curls, like concentration curls, for obvious reasons, and that’s not a wrong impression.
 However, every single time you perform a pulling movement, you are training your biceps.
 Chin-ups, barbell row, dumbbell row.
 Heck, you even train the biceps during face pulls!

 The point being is that most people don’t consider this aspect and completely ignore or only focus on the smaller movements.
 The problem is that you aren’t able to apply such a heavy load to the biceps only using curls.
 Therefore, what you need to do is choose big compound exercises that are more bicep-specific and include them in your training.
 For example, instead of doing pull-ups, choose chin-ups.